-Appendix 2: Installing the Fresh Air Intake Kit (AC01336)
+Appendix 1: Installing the Fresh Air Kit (AC01337)

-This mobile home approved stove requires installation of a fresh air intake kit (A) and an insulated fresh air intake pipe (B), sold separately.
+This mobile home approved stove requires installation of a fresh air kit (A) and an insulated fresh air intake pipe (B), sold separately.
+When installed with a fresh air kit, the stove must be anchored to the floor with screws.